Are prevailing patterns of diet behavior in a population, assessed using factor or cluster analysis, related to body weight or risk of obesity?

 ConsistencyThe studies in this review did not use a consistent approach for examining the association between dietary patterns and body weight.
 Both factor and cluster analysis methodologies were used.
 Factor analysis summarizes a number of original variables into smaller composite factors, while cluster analysis groups individuals into clusters, so that individuals in the same cluster are homogeneous and there is heterogeneity across clusters.
 In addition, there are several methodological differences within the study designs, including different methods of grouping foods and selecting patterns.
 Nevertheless, some similarities among the findings can be seen.
-Most of the studies found at least two generic food patterns: a “healthy/prudent” food pattern and an “unhealthy/western” pattern.
+Most of the studies found at least two generic food patterns (a “healthy/prudent” food pattern and an “unhealthy or Western” pattern).
 Generally, healthier patterns were associated with more favorable body weight outcomes, while the opposite was seen for unhealthy patterns.
 However, not all studies reported significant associations.Furthermore, because the patterns are data-driven, they represent what was consumed by the study population, and thus it is difficult to compare across the disparate patterns.

 This body of evidence directly addressed the diet exposures and examined health outcomes of interest for this systematic review.
 Overall, the results observed were clinically meaningful from a public health perspective, particularly related to BMI.
 However the association between dietary patterns and body weight status may be mitigated by the presence of other important lifestyle factors that influence body weight but are difficult to measure.

 The total number of studies in this review is not large, but several of them were conducted in large prospective cohort studies.
-Ethnicity, SES, sex, age, and BMI are among the variables considered when examining generalizability of the results to the general U.S. population.
-Ethnicity and socioeconomic status were often not reported or included in analyses, which makes generalizing the results difficult.
-There was a potential difference in associations found by gender: of the three studies that analyzed men and women separately, men tended to have null results.
-However, there were insufficient data to draw conclusions about population subgroups.
-In addition, nearly all the studies were in adults, only one was in adolescents, and none in young children.
+Ethnicity, SES, sex, age and BMI are among the variables considered when examining generalizability of the results to the general U.S. population.
+Ethnicity and SES were often not reported or included in analyses, which makes generalizing the results difficult.
+There was a potential difference in associations found by gender.
+Of the three studies that analyzed men and women separately, men tended to have null results.
+However, there were insufficient data to draw conclusions about population sub-groups.
+In addition, nearly all the studies were in adults, only one was in adolescents and none in young children.
 For these reasons, caution should be observed when extrapolating the findings to other populations.

 - One study analyzed the dietary patterns of pre-pubescent children transitioning into adolescence.
 In general, the results show that patterns vary widely at this age and caution should be observed when analyzing these data because the diet of children changes rapidly, as well as their weight.

-- Insufficient evidence was available in population subgroups to examine the relationship between dietary patterns derived using factor and cluster analyses and body weight status.
-Future studies using this methodology should examine variables such as ethnicity, SES, sex, baseline weight status, and age.
-In additon, it is important to incorporate environmental and behavioral factors, such as physical activity, non-leisure physical activity, eating practices (eating out, cooking at home), indulgence over the weekend, among others, as potential confounders These variables may be moderators that in the long term will define the association between a particular pattern and weight status.
+- Insufficient evidence was available in population sub-groups to examine the relationship between dietary patterns derived using factor and cluster analyses and body weight status.
+Future studies using this methodology should examine variables such as ethnicity, SES, sex, baseline weight status and age.
+In addition, it is important to incorporate environmental and behavioral factors, such as physical activity, non-leisure physical activity, eating practices (eating out, cooking at home), indulgence over the weekend, among others, as potential confounders.
+These variables may be moderators that in the long term will define the association between a particular pattern and weight status.
 There is a need for more research into specific ethnic groups and how cultural practices may influence dietary patterns and their repercussions for body weight.

-- Research is needed to further examine if various dietary patterns influence body weight status differently among participants who are normal weight, overweight, or obese.
-There is some indication that obese versus normal weight individuals respond differently to changes of food patterns on body weight measures.
+- Research is needed to further examine if various dietary patterns influence body weight status differently among participants who are normal weight, overweight or obese.
+There is some indication that obese vs. normal weight individuals respond differently to changes of food patterns on body weight measures.
 Research in this area may help uncover better approaches to body weight management practices.

-- There is a need to examine the most common unhealthy/western pattern components, variations, and amounts of food consumed by those who have such a diet.
+- There is a need to examine the most common unhealthy or Western pattern components, variations and amounts of food consumed by those who have such a diet.
 Rationale: If a pre-existing pattern is found to be detrimental to health, there is an impetus for dietary pattern modification.

 - Duffey KJ, Steffen LM, Van Horn L, Jacobs DR Jr, Popkin BM.
 Dietary patterns matter: diet beverages and cardiometabolic risks in the longitudinal Coronary Artery Risk Development in Young Adults (CARDIA) Study.
 Am J Clin Nutr.
 2012 Apr;95(4):909-15.
 Epub 2012 Feb 29.
 PMID: 22378729.